kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image9.png)

 There are a number of ways to trigger an application update such as executing a new build, or updating a tag in the container image registry.
 Because container images are designed to be immutable, one way to provide dynamic configuration is through environment variables.
-Today we’re going to trigger the application redeployment by just simply injecting some environment variables into the application image.
-On this [environment] tab here, we’re just going to create a new environment variable for our application and click save.
-When we do, I will quickly switch back to the details view and we’ll be able to observe OpenShift rolling out the new changes.
+Now we’re going to trigger the application redeployment by just simply injecting some environment variables into the application image.
+On this [environment] tab here, we’re just going to create a new environment variable named "MyVar" with a value of "MyVal" for our application and click save.
+When we do, quickly switch back to the details view and we’ll be able to observe OpenShift rolling out the new changes.
 [Switch to details view quickly]

 **Observe Rolling Update**

 ![image](images/image10.png)

 And as you can see just like that, OpenShift has scaled up new instances of the application, while scaling down old instances of the application to give us a zero downtime deployment.
-This happens quickly - which is one reason why containers are so popular for modern applications..
+This happens quickly - which is one reason why containers are so popular for modern applications.
 Now there are also more complex route based strategies including A/B or Blue-Green that are supported in OCP as well.
-But we can surely schedule a follow up call and demo this strategy if it fits your org’s use case.

-Before I show you all another way we can scale our application, let me first install an operator which I’ll utilize in the next section and scale down my application [scale down to 1 pod] [Switch to Admin View, Operators, OperatorHub, search ‘web terminal’, install] One thing I would like to point out here with Operators is how OpenShift will automatically install any dependencies needed for your chosen operator.
+Before we dive into another way we can scale our application, let's first install an operator which we’ll utilize in the next section and scale down our application [scale down to 1 pod] [Switch to Admin View, Operators, OperatorHub, search ‘web terminal’, install] One thing to point out here with Operators is how OpenShift will automatically install any dependencies needed for your chosen operator.
 As we can see, DevWorkspace Operator has been installed prior to our web terminal operator.
 Now that our operator has been installed, lets refresh our window for it to be applied to our console.

 **Application Scaling**